memarino92/tdd-rw/README.md

 git add .
-git commit -m "feat: added github action to run tests" gh pr create
+git commit -m "feat: added github action to run tests" gh pr create gh pr merge
 ```

-Go check out you actions running!
-If everything works, go ahead and merge/rebase the branch.
-If not, well, fix it!
+Go ahead and rebase/merge the branch.
+Once merged, you should be able to go to the "Actions" tab of your repo in GitHub and watch all of your tests execute, and, presumably, pass!